SafiUllahAshfaq/interviews-learning/README.md

 - If I have have marks of student in database, and I have to return student's "average" score alongwith subject marks.
 How will I implement this? or Where will this aggregation (Averaging) of marks should take place?
 - When RDBMS is good and when NOSQL?
 - Whats the project in your previous experience that you are most proud of?
+- What is null safety?
+- Local storage vs Session storage vs Cookies?
+- What are the different ways to pass JWT token to server?
+- HTTP PUT vs POST vs PATCH?
+- What is 1+N problem?
+- What is double spending?
+How to avoid it?

 ## Designing / Architecture

-- What design patterns have you used?
+- What are design patterns?
+Do you follow any of them?
-- what are anti patterns? how to avoid them?
+- What are anti patterns? how to avoid them?
 - MongoDb mn nested documents kb bnaty hain?
 - Kis trha ki application mn Node.js use krni a aur MongoDb kis trha ki app mn?
 - React is best for which type of apps and Angular for which type of apps?